redZeroZero/sqlBuilder/README.md

 sp.params(); // ["Do%"]
 ```

-Implement `Dialect` (see `core/.../OracleDialect` or `PostgresDialect`) to customize quoting, pagination, and function rendering.
-Because the core query engine (used by `SqlQuery`) and all transpilers consult the dialect via `DialectContext`, the rest of the DSL automatically respects your rules.
+Implement `Dialect` (see `core/.../OracleDialect` or `PostgresDialect`) to customize quoting, pagination, set operators, and function rendering.
+Internally the DSL propagates the active dialect through a `ThreadLocal` helper called `DialectContext`; it is an implementation detail, so application code should stick to the public `Dialect` API (`SqlQuery.newQuery(myDialect)`, `schema.setDialect(...)`, etc.) instead of interacting with the context directly.
 The helpers in `Dialects` expose the built-in implementations (e.g., `Dialects.postgres()`), and you can set a schema-wide default via `schema.setDialect(...)`.

 ### Registering Functions